dmelo/g2m2-pages/blog/10/cp-cannot-create-symbolic-link-operation-not-permitted.md

 /*
-Title: cp: cannot create symbolic link: Operation not permitted
+Title: cp cannot create symbolic link Operation not permitted
 Description: cp cannot create symbolic link Operation not permitted
 Date: 2010/08/01
 */

+# cp: cannot create symbolic link: Operation not permitted

 Today, I was trying to copy a bunch of files to my pendrive and it came out with a lot of messages like this: